Capstan Station

 Frequently Asked Questions

-What kind of amenities will be included in the station?
+What kind of amenities are included in the station?

-The station will include two sets of up and down escalators, two elevators, bright lighting, a commercial retail unit, bike lockers and a public art component.
-It will also meet accessibility standards, for example the inclusion of platform edge tactical strips.
+The station includes two sets of up and down escalators, two elevators, bright lighting, a future commercial retail unit and bike lockers and public art.
+It also meets accessibility standards including the inclusion of platform edge tactical strips.

-No, the station will not include public washrooms.
+No, the station does not include public washrooms.
 However, the adjacent development will have public washrooms just a few minutes’ walk from the station (i.e. approximately 70 metres away).

-Planning for a public art project is underway for Capstan Station.
+An large public art piece called The Breath Below has been incorporated into the station (please see the Public Art at the Station section below for more information).
 The public art component will enhance the customer experience with thought-provoking and stunning art.

 Will there be a retail space at the station?
 If so, what will it be?